-The Vietnamese government has approved extension poliy of evisa program.
-Accordingly, citizens of 46 countries are allowed to enter Vietnam with evisa until 2021.
+The Vietnamese government has approved the extension policy of Evisa program.
+Accordingly, citizens of 46 countries are allowed to enter Vietnam with Evisa until 2021.

-Electronic visa was launched on February 1, 2017, allowing citizens from 40 countries to apply for a 30 day, single entry visa for tourism-related activities.
-One year later, more 6 countries were added to the list.
+Electronic visa was launched on February 1, 2017, allowing citizens from 40 countries to apply for a 30 day, single entry visa for tourism-related activities, with the expansion of 6 more cities in the following year.

-The evisa procedure is pretty simple that takes only 10 minutes to be completed.
-Applicants are required to complete an application form on website of the Ministry of Public Security and pay 25 non-refundable visa fee online.
-After 3 processing days, applicants access the website again to get visa result by a code provided at time of application.
+The Evisa is a 10-minute simple online procedure.
+Applicants are required to complete an application form on the website of the Ministry of Public Security and pay 25 non-refundable visa fees online.
+After 3 processing days, applicants access the website again to get a visa using a code provided at the time of application.

-Earlier, Vietnam had approved to extend visa exemption for 5 European countries including France, Germany, Italy, Spain and the U.K. for another three years, allowing citizens of the countries to stay in Vietnam for free visa for 15 day regardless of pasport types and travel purposes.
+Earlier, Vietnam had approved to extend visa exemption for 5 European countries including France, Germany, Italy, Spain and the U.K. for another three years, allowing citizens of the countries to stay in Vietnam for a free visa for 15 days regardless of passport types and travel purposes.

 The statistics show that the number of European arrivals to Vietnam is 720,000 in 2015.
 In 2016, the number rose to 855,000 arrivals.
 In 2017, Vietnam received 1,5 million tourists from Western Europe.